jonegil/gui-with-gio/egg_timer/04_button_low.md

     layout.Flex{
         // Vertical alignment, from top to bottom
         Axis: layout.Vertical,
-        //Emtpy space is left at the start, i.e. at the top
+        // Empty space is left at the start, i.e. at the top
         Spacing: layout.SpaceStart,
     }.Layout(gtx,
         // We insert two rigid elements: